Huiqi-Xu/Huiqi-Xu.github.io/_pages/about.md

 left_column: |
   ## Interests
-  - Reading
+  - 📖 Reading
-  - Cooking
+  - 🍳 Cooking
-  - Traveling
+  - ✈️ Traveling
-  - Walking
+  - 🚶 jogging

 right_column: |
   ## Education
-  🎓 B.A. in Advertising, 2021–2025
-  *Jinan University*
   🎓 M.A.
 Candidate in Journalism and Communication, 2025–2028
   *Nanjing University*
+  🎓 B.A. in Advertising, 2021–2025
+  *Jinan University*

 news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts